this period, the world is thrown into turmoil, as oil and gas prices begin to spiral out of control – crippling many economies and triggering

 One unified global standard with full compatibility, no matter what brand or model.

-In addition to 5G, phones are becoming available with the option of texting
+In addition to 5G, phones are now available with the option of texting

-by thought power alone.* This is achieved by a sensor-mounted
+by thought power alone.* This is achieved by a combination of eye-tracking technology and a sensor-mounted

-in coming years will enable smooth and fast interactions, revolutionising the world of communication.
+in the coming years will enable smooth and fast interactions, revolutionising the world of communication.

 organ replacements grown from stem cells